mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 5. Compare these to your predictions.

-# Integrator Application
+## Integrator Application

 By now, you should be somewhat comfortable with experimental design and reporting of outcomes, especially with op-amps and voltage dividers.
 In this last section, you will design and characterize an integrator.
 Your starting point should be the integrator circuit you designed in the prelab.
-Items you likely wish to include in your lab notebook:
+Here are some things to consider and items you may wish to include in your lab notebook:

+-   The integration is over *time*.

 -   Describe the circuit you are building and testing (design your integrator for the conditions detailed in the prelab).

 -   Draw the schematic of the circuit with component values labeled (don't forget to measure the parallel resistance of your capacitor).

--   Design for a parallel resistance of $500\text{ k}\Omega$ for the capacitor.
+-   Design for a parallel resistance of ~$800\text{ k}\Omega$ for the capacitor.
 Factor in the capacitor's measured parallel resistance for targeting this value.

 -   List your predictions / models.
 It is fine to start by using ideal models.

 -   How do you plan to test it?
 Be sure to use square, triangle, and sine waves at various frequencies.

--   Use sine waves to test the gain at $100\text{ Hz}$, $1\text{ kHz}$, and $10\text{ kHz}$
+-   Use sine waves to test the gain at $1\text{ kHz}$, $10\text{ kHz}$, $100\text{ kHz}$

 -   Do the results match your model?
 What didn't match?

 -   How would you refine your model or physical system to get better agreement? *Hint:* We didn't consider the parallel resistance in the model.
 How could you modify analysis above to consider this resistance in your model?
 Can you correct any major discrepancies between your measured results and the original model?

+## The Differentiator Amplifier

+We did not cover this in the prelab, but as you may be able to guess, by swapping the input resistor and the feedback capacitor (to an input capacitor and a feedback resistor), instead of integrating the signal, you will differentiate the signal

+$$V_\text{out} = - RC \frac{dV_\text{in}}{dt}$$

+Differentiator amplifiers, like integrators are used to shape waveforms and in control systems.
+They can also be used in analog computing applications to solve differential equations (final project idea?).

+In this case, the input impedance is related to the impedance of the capacitor (it's the magnitude of the complex impedance)

+$$R'_i \approx \frac{1}{2\pi f C}$$

+This means to get at least $10\text{ k}\Omega$ of input impedance at $1\text{ kHz}$, the capacitance should be no more than $16\text{ nF}$.

+1. Is your choice of capacitor sufficiently small for $1\text{ kHz}$? (i.e. will there be enough input impedance).

+2. Swap your resistor and capacitor and test a triangle wave input at $1\text{ kHz}$ to confirm that this circuit takes the time derivative of the input.